 While the drama may have been absent during your amicable divorce, there certainly is no shortage these days with the coronavirus pandemic upending our daily lives.
 A mandatory state-wide quarantine, along with school and daycare facility closures, has put even the most solid co-parenting relationships to the test.
 As we know, custody agreements are generally tailored to each co-parent’s daily schedule.
 So what happens with your child’s custody schedule when the world is in crisis mode?
+This blog provides tips for Navigating Custody and Co-parenting During COVID-19.

 COVID-19 has caused a dramatic change in our routine and with that being said it is highly likely that COVID-19 has seriously disrupted your current custody agreement because let’s be honest, who would have thought to incorporate a nationwide pandemic into the equation?
 This has many co-parents asking how to handle following their existing custody agreements.
 The simple answer is – if you can, stay as compliant as possible with the most recent court order or custody agreement regarding your child.